ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 #### Spending Data

-* Thousand separators and commas were replaced and "TL" string was dropped from amounts (17.000,99TL --> 17000.99)
+* Thousand separators and commas were replaced and "TL" was dropped from amounts (example: 1.000,99TL -> 1000.99)

 * Converted amounts to numeric values